 Getting help: US tax offices based in Europe and China

 You can find contact details for IRS offices in the UK, France, Germany or China here.
 I’ve not yet tried this out, but, according to the IRS website, “The IRS offices listed can answer your federal income tax questions, help with account and refund problems, and assist with the preparation of current and prior year tax returns.”
-I will update this section once I have spoken to them.
-It’s Columbus day today, so they are closed!

 You can read more about withholding tax on the IRS website here.